-If you’re struggling to find up to date information for a Kaziranga National Park safari in 2021, you’ve come to the right place.
+If you’re struggling to find up-to-date information for a Kaziranga National Park safari, you’ve come to the right place.
 I felt your pain.

 I was specifically on the lookout for them and I’m was so lucky I got to see some.
 And not just one, but four or five of the cuties.

 It was an awesome experience everyone should try – here’s a Kaziranga National Park safari guide: home of the one-horned rhino!

 Kaziranga National Park can be accessed via the National Highway 27.

 Surprisingly this road has been really well laid so it’s a smooth 4-hour journey from Guwahati to reach here.
 Perfect if you have your own transport.